bhojpur/policy/README.md

 ## Online editor

-You can also use the online editor (https://bhojpur.net/editor/) to write your Bhojpur Policy model and policy in your web browser.
-It provides functionality such as ``syntax highlighting`` and ``code completion``, just like an IDE for a programming language.
+You can also use the online editor (https://bhojpur.net/editor/) to write your `Bhojpur Policy` model and policy in your web browser.
+It provides functionality such as ``syntax highlighting`` and ``code completion``, just like an IDE for programming language.

 ## Tutorials